Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Energy is burned primarily through cardiovascular and heat adaptation responses, rather than physical exercise.

-Is sauna calorie burn6 similar to exercise?
+Is sauna calorie burn similar to exercise?

 Although heart rate rises, saunas do not provide muscle resistance or the same metabolic impact as traditional workouts.